OpenFreeEnergy/konnektor/docs/guide/network_tools.rst

 Network Tools
 =============
 Where a planner builds a network, network tools are the utilities *around* that step.
-They help you prepare, improve, and maintain free energy networks, acting on different objects at different points in the workflow:
+They help you prepare, improve, and maintain ligand networks, acting on different objects at different points in the workflow:

 - :doc:`clustering`: group components by chemical similarity before planning, so you can